oldlavender/move.lab/README.md

 # move.lab
 lab.js plugin responsible for basic animation (we move lab! - and its visual components for you).

+# Requirements
+move.lab is a lab.js plugin, meaning you need lab.js.
+You'll need to read lab.js docs and understand lab.js before you can use move.lab, as this documentation assumes you already know how to code an experiment using lab.js.
+Check at their [docs](https://labjs.readthedocs.io/en/latest/) for reference, there are tons of examples too.

 # Status
 While I am aware that things are far away from the ideal, it is an easy implementation of visual animations for lab.js.
 By now, the plugin works by causing new screen refreshes through a direct call to requestAnimationFrame.
 It then recalculate object positions or other properties based on timestamp.
 I think there might be better ways of doing that, but it needs some thought.

+There will be code and documentation improvements in some future, but only after I finish my dissertation in the next few months.

 # How to Use move.lab
 There is a functioning example in the folder [example](https://github.com/brunodOut/move.lab/tree/main/example) of this repository, also available at the package.
 The live version of this example is available at https://demolab.bruno.today/move.lab/dist/example.html
 ## General Concept